QuantumPlasmaMPIK/PairBeamFEL/README.md

 ## Notes on use

 ### Simulation code & SMILEI run
-The `Smilei/src/` directory contains the **modified version of the SMILEI source** used in this work.
-Users intending to reproduce or extend the simulations should treat it as a customized FEL-oriented SMILEI source tree as a code replacement.
-Build, runtime environment, and external dependencies should therefore be configured consistently with the corresponding SMILEI repo used by the authors, by following public [SMILEI installation page](https://smileipic.github.io/Smilei/Use/installation.html).
+The `Smilei/src/` directory contains the **modified version of the SMILEI source code** used in this work.
+Users intending to reproduce or extend the simulations presented in [arXiv:2603.15407](https://doi.org/10.48550/arXiv.2603.15407) should treat it as a customized FEL-oriented SMILEI source tree as a code replacement.
+Build, runtime environment, and external dependencies should therefore be configured following the corresponding SMILEI repo used by the authors (see the public [SMILEI installation page](https://smileipic.github.io/Smilei/Use/installation.html)).
 Input namelist files under `Namelist_Files/` can be used to run simulations, and corresponding [SMILEI run page](https://smileipic.github.io/Smilei/Use/run.html) should be followed how to forward those input files to the executable binary for each above-mentioned scenario.

 ### Post-processing
 The analysis scripts are designed for **diagnostics analysis and figure generation** from existing simulation outputs.
 In particular: